KyleM-Irreversible/irreversible-matplotlib-style/README.md

-# 1qbit-matplotlib-style
+# Irreversible-matplotlib-style
-Matplotlib style file following [1QBit](http://www.1qbit.com)'s brand policies.
+Matplotlib style file following [Irreversible Inc.](http://www.irreversible.tech)'s brand policies.

 _Note that this is probably not complete.
 There are plot types that are not accounted for.
 Please feel free to make a pull request with updates._